FHWA/HPMS/README_2024_HPMS_FS1.md

 - import geopandas as gpd
 - gdf = gpd.read_file("2024_HPMS_FS1.geojson")

+A typical SQL query usually includes the following:
+- Facility_Type in (1, 2)
+- Urban_ID > 0
+- Is_Restricted is NULL

 # Known limitations & caveats
 - SRID selection: the script uses the first non-NA SRID found in the SRID column; if multiple SRIDs are present across rows results may not be consistent.
 Validate SRID consistency before using geometry for precise analysis.
 - Geometry casting: geometries are cast to LINESTRING.
 If the source contains other geometry types (MULTILINESTRING, GEOMETRYCOLLECTION), casting may alter structure or drop parts.
 Inspect sample rows if source geometry variability is suspected.